PostHog/posthog-integration-planner/1-winning on purpose.md

 If you're *super* early, you could start with a metric like signups: how many people care enough to try your product?

-## Company Name's North Star
+## Our North Star

-Right now, traction for our business looks like Traction goal
+Right now, traction for our business looks like [Traction goal]

 We can't get there without growth in North Star metric, so that's what we'll measure to determine success.

-# Defining your v0 metrics tree
+# Defining our v0 metrics tree

 With a North Star in mind, we can back out to the **user behavior** that feeds it.